weygoldt/deep_peak_sieve/README.md

 ## DONE 🎉

+- [x] Implement incremental labeling: The labeler should check if there is already a label for the present sample and skip it.
+- [x] Implement incremental peak detection: When detecting on a large dataset and an error occurs, it should not start completely from scratch again.
 - [x] Make smoothing and resampling configurable via CLI
 - [x] Set smoothing window by time instead of samples
 - [x] Resample all inputs to the same sampling rate